NordicSemiconductor/asset-tracker-cloud-firmware-aws/README.md

 [Asset Tracker v2](https://github.com/nrfconnect/sdk-nrf/tree/master/applications/asset_tracker_v2)
-application to show how to use open-source tools for automating the creation of building HEX files, and continuously integrating the firmware against the cloud implementation of the Asset Tracker Example.
+application to show how to use open-source tools for automating the creation of building HEX files, and continuously integrating the firmware against the cloud implementation of the nRF Asset Tracker.

 The copy is regularly updated from source and kept in sync with the NCS release branches.